disneystreaming/smithy4s/modules/docs/src/03-protocols/02-simple-rest-json/03-client.md

 }
 ```

-Then I will get the following:
+Will result in the following:

 | Status Code | Error Selected           |
 |-------------|--------------------------|